Lab Lead

 Bio Health & Psychology

 Amrita Menon is a Bio Health Sciences and Psychology major with a passion for understanding the impact of climate change on mental health.
-Her research with Dr. Huemer focuses on exploring climate anxiety and how factors such as college major, social media use, and personal experiences influence it.
-Outside of academics, she enjoys traveling to new places, photography and singing.
+Amrita collaborated with Dr. Huemer on a survey study on the role of college major, social media use, and personal experiences on levels of eco-anxiety, or, distress about the future of our planet.
+She currently is writing an honors thesis on how climate change events affect individuals on the autism spectrum, with Dr. Huemer as her thesis advisor.
+Outside of academics, Amrita enjoys traveling to new places, photography and singing.

 Sophia Widmer